AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/solving-problems/app-store.md

 Now **link your new account to the App Store**:

-1. Go to *Settings* and tap on your name.
+1. Go to *Settings* and tap your name.

 1. Select *Media & Purchases* → *Sign Out*.
 This will only sign you out of the App Store while keeping you logged in to your Apple ID on your phone.